What is "War and Peace" mainly about, and why is "War and Peace" called the greatest novel in human history in the world?

 It can be said that the sum of all small actions leads to the outcome of the war, and the outcome of the war can be explained as God's will.

-It said that "War and Peace" are not the best of all Tolstoy's novels, but the greatest.
+It said that "War and Peace" is not the best of all Tolstoy's novels, but the greatest.
 In terms of art, "War and Peace" may not have achieved the perfection of "Anna Karenina".

 There is no other work in the world that can be compared with it, a flawless art treasure, and the author himself is an unprecedented art master."